thirdweb-dev/contracts/docs/ERC721Drop.md

 function getDefaultRoyaltyInfo() external view returns (address, uint16)
 ```

-*Returns the default royalty recipient and bps.*
+Returns the defualt royalty recipient and BPS for this contract&#39;s NFTs.

 #### Returns